Mental Health Benefits for Owning a Pet, it is a good idea?

 Just showing that the health benefits of dog ownership can help to support animal assistance therapy, for example, recuperation in the elderly or those in hospital.

-There has been some research done that has been found for example after interacting with a dog, a hormone that causes stress can be reduced in turn helping people to relax.
+There has been some research done that has found for example after interacting with a dog, a hormone that causes stress can be reduced in turn helping people to relax.

 3. Motivate and promote physical activity

 A lot of research and studies look into the idea and suggest that for instance, a dog can actually motivate their owners to perform physical activities.